-Lionel Messi and Barcelona continued their relentless pursuit of the Spain's La Liga crown with another goal and another win.
+Lionel Messi and Barcelona continued their relentless pursuit of Spain's La Liga crown with yet another goal and another win.

-Luis Suarez wound up in an additional hand ball controversy this time for Liverpool in England, some two years after his first headline-making hand ball at the 2010 World Cup in South Africa.
+Luis Suárez wound up in yet another hand ball controversy this time for Liverpool in England, some 2 1/2 years after his first headline-making hand ball at the 2010 World Cup in South Africa.

 And nine Argentine players, including Messi, found the back of the net for their respective clubs.

 Lionel Messi, Carlos Vela, Iker Casillas

 Messi and company started off 2013 the same way they ended it with goals and a 4-0 triumph, this time over Espanyol.

 Expected to win the FIFA player of the year for the fourth consecutive time on Monday (Fox Soccer, 12:30 p.m.
 ET), Messi put an exclamation point on Barca's win, converting a penalty kick for the home team's final goal.
 Messi, who has scored in eight successive matches, leads the league with 27 goals and has 36 overall.

 Barcelona coach Tito Vilanova, who returned to the bench after he missed one game for surgery for removing a tumor from a salvia gland last month, had front row seat to the rout.
 Xavi Hernández connected in the 10th minute before Pedro Rodriguez struck for the next two in the 15th and 27th minutes.